websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 transportSSLEnabled=B"true"
 ```

-And this if you are using `PEM` format certificates:
+or like this if you are using `PEM` format certificates:

 ```properties
 certificateFormat="PEM"